jundalisay/spblist/content/en/research/chau-ju-kua/chun-fan-chi/40-maharlika.md

 - medicinal betel-nuts*
 - yuta cloth

-> *Superphysics note: This is clear proof of the influence of the babaylans which were the feminine priest caste that also concocted herbal medicine.
+{{< n n="This is clear proof of the influence of the babaylans which were the feminine priest caste that also concocted herbal medicine.
 It shows that the Babaylan caste had export potential which contributed to Maharlika's GDP.
-This is why Maharlikanism advocates the advancement of Maharlikan herbal medicines to catch up with Indian Ayurveda and Traditional Chinese Medicine
+This is why Maharlikanism advocates the advancement of Maharlikan herbal medicines to catch up with Indian Ayurveda and Traditional Chinese Medicine" >}}